kylegilman/video-embed-thumbnail-generator/readme.txt

 == Changelog ==

+= 4.2.10 - December XX, 2013 =
+* Fixed bug that disabled FFMPEG if the path to WordPress had spaces in it.

 = 4.2.9 - November 15, 2013 =
 * Fixed bug that interfered with database queries that do not have post_meta (The Events Calendar revealed the bug, but it likely had an effect on other plugins).
 * Fixed bug that assigned auto-encoded videos to nobody.